VMess1/azure_dp900_notes/README.md

 # Azure DP900 Data Fundamentals Revision Notes
 My collection of notes for the Azure Data Fundamentals Exam.
+The stucture of these notes follows the order as described by Microsoft to help with the natural progression of study.
+The titles of the directories are a guide of how to follow along, however there are a few additions to get a more thorough guide of data fundamentals with Azure.

 The content is taken from a mixture of the [Microsoft Azure study guide](https://learn.microsoft.com/en-us/credentials/certifications/exams/dp-900/#two-ways-to-prepare) as well as various Youtube videos which have helped enhance understanding.
 How the exam is tested is provided below

 ## Azure Skills Overview